 - 1. Definition of classes and types of helicopters participating - 2.
 Minimum and maximum of competitors and level of experience required - 3.
 Method of selection - 4.
 Documents required for athletes, aircrafts and equipment - 5.
 Composition of panel of judges and jury - 6.
 Competition tasks, scoring and elimination of athletes - 7.
 Complaints and protests

 Chapter 2 - Event Rules

 - 1. Parallel Slalom rules, scoring and penalties - 2.
 Parallel Fender Rigging rules, scoring and penalties

-Event 6.2 On Line Competition
+Event 6.2 Reserved for future use